aitanarules/software-project2/README.md

 # Software project

 This is the Hyperloop UPV Training Center project from the Software subsystem.
 Here you'll find a real-time visualization for the POD data simulator.
-Find more details at GitHub

 ## How should I use this?